 This is the maximum dollar amount a dental insurance plan will pay toward the cost of dental care within a specific timeframe (usually a year).
 Once this amount is reached, the insured member is responsible for paying the full price on any additional dental work.

-Here’s how a discount plan can help when you reach your annual maximum:
+How can a discount plan help when you reach your annual maximum?

 Start using your discount dental plan once you’ve reached your annual maximum with your dental insurance.
 It will give you significant discounts off the full cost of those dental treatments and procedures so you don’t have to pay full price.